aksel-blaise/garymorph/analysis/landmarking-protocol.md

 Unlike the [previous
 study](https://scholarworks.sfasu.edu/cgi/viewcontent.cgi?article=1280&context=crhr),
-where the outline of the Gary dart point (base) was projected on a 2D plane, this effort is based upon a spline extracted from the surface geometry of the 3D mesh.
-That spline is generated with the `extract contour curves` command, which detects and extracts 3D contour curves from high-curvature areas of the mesh.
+where the outline of Gary dart point bases were projected onto a 2D plane, this effort is based upon a spline extracted from the surface geometry of the 3D mesh.
+That spline is generated with the `extract contour curves` command that detects and extracts 3D contour curves along high-curvature areas of the mesh (i.e., edges).
 In reverse-engineering, `extract contour curves` is regularly employed as the first step in building a `patch network` used to generate a surface.
-The extracted feature curve is rendered as a spline, and follows the highest curvature contours around the periphery of the lateral and basal edges, following the sinuous edges around the entirety of the point.
-The remainder of the landmarking protocol is based upon this spline, which is subsequently split at four mathematically-defined locations.
+The extracted feature curve is rendered as a spline, and follows the highest curvature contours around the sinuous edge of each point.
+The remainder of the landmarking protocol is based upon this spline, which is subsequently split at six mathematically-defined locations.

 ``` r
 knitr::include_graphics('images/extractspline.png')